Salt Lake City: Roads

 Salt Lake City lies at the convergence of two cross-country freeways; I-15 running north–south, and I-80, which connects downtown with Salt Lake City International Airport to the west and exits to the east through Parley's Canyon.
 I-215 forms a 270-degree loop around the city.
 SR-201 extends to the western Salt Lake City suburbs.
 The Legacy Parkway (SR-67), a controversial and oft-delayed freeway, opened September 2008, heading north from I-215 into Davis County along the east shore of the Great Salt Lake.
 Travel to and from Davis County is complicated by geography as roads have to squeeze through the narrow opening between the Great Salt Lake to the west and the Wasatch Mountains to the east.
 Only four roads run between the two counties to carry the load of rush hour traffic from Davis County.

 Salt Lake City's surface street system is laid out on a simple grid pattern.
 Road names are numbered with a north, south, east, or west designation, with the grid originating at the southeast corner of Temple Square downtown.
 One of the visions of Brigham Young and the early settlers was to create wide, spacious streets, which characterizes downtown.
 The grid pattern remains fairly intact in the city, except on the East Bench, where geography makes it impossible.
 The entire Salt Lake Valley is laid out on the same numbered grid system, although it becomes increasingly irregular further into the suburbs.
 Many streets carry both a name and a grid coordinate.
 Usually both can be used as an address.
 US-89 enters the city from the northwest, becomes 900 West Street through the northern part of the city, and then exits Salt Lake City as State Street (100 East).

 Public transportation

 Salt Lake City's mass transit service is operated by the Utah Transit Authority (UTA) and includes a bus system, light rail, and a commuter rail line.
 Intercity services are provided by Amtrak and various intercity bus lines.
 These services are all interconnected at the Salt Lake City Intermodal Hub (Salt Lake Central Station), west of the city center.
-The Brookings Institution in 2011 rated Salt Lake City's mass transit system as the nation's third-best at connecting people to jobs, providing access to 59% of the jobs in the valley.